 Slip and Fall Accidents Are Typically the Fault of the Victim

 Although some slip and fall accidents are due to people not paying attention to their surroundings, many of these accidents are caused by the property owner’s negligence.
 Property owners are legally responsible for ensuring their property is safe for visitors.
 If they fail to repair dangerous conditions and properly warn others about them, they can be held liable.

 You Can File a Lawsuit Whenever You Want

 You don’t have all the time in the world to file a slip and fall accident claim.
 There is a statute of limitations you have to follow, which is typically two years after the accident.
 Once that time has passed, you will no longer be eligible to receive compensation.

 If you’ve been injured in a slip and fall accident, it’s important to consult with a slip and fall lawyer in Memphis, TN soon.
 They understand how difficult it is to be injured in an accident and want to help you get justice.
 Contact a law firm today for a consultation.

-Thanks to Wiseman Bray, PLLC for their insight into personal injury claims and common myths about slip and fall accidents.
+Thanks to Patterson Bray, for their insight into personal injury claims and common myths about slip and fall accidents.